 International Bar Association conferences all over the world have been attended by Ronnie.
 He has actively participated in meetings of the Committees on Employment and Industrial Relations Law, Business Organisations, Law Firm Management and Professional Ethics.
 He is a past Chairman of the Senior Lawyers’ Committee and in November 2020 made a presentation to a panel on Succession Planning for Law Firms.

 Ronnie’s interests outside the law include opera; skiing; swimming; scuba diving; and management studies.
-Ronnie has a passion for chocolate (he is a member of the Academy of Chocolate and a brand ambassador for Paul A. Young), never misses an episode of The Archers and enjoys buying traditional jewellery for his wife.
+Ronnie has a passion for chocolate (he is a member of the Academy of Chocolate and a brand ambassador for Paul A. Young) and never misses an episode of The Archers.
 He also has a keen interest in motoring.
 For many years he was the motoring correspondent of City Solicitor.
 Between 2012 and 2018 Ronnie served on the Board of the Royal Automobile Club; he was also a member of the Club’s Corporate Governance and Communications Committee.

 Ronnie has many years’ experience in employment and partnership law.
 He was the Senior Partner at Fox Williams between 1989 and 2005 and founded the highly-regarded practice Fox, now Fox & Partners, in 2006.